Franco Dragone: Dragone Group

 In 2000 he amicably split from Cirque du Soleil and formed his own company called the Franco Dragone Entertainment Group (later shortened to "Dragone"), based in his hometown of La Louvière in Belgium.
 In 2003 Dragone created A New Day... starring Céline Dion at Caesars Palace in Las Vegas.
 When A New Day ended its run in 2007, Billboard reported it was the highest-grossing residency of all time.

-In 2005, Dragone debuted his fourth production on the Las Vegas Strip with the opening of Le Rêve at the Wynn Las Vegas.
-For this show he used performers mainly from disciplines related to gymnastics.
+In 2005, he debuted his fourth production on the Las Vegas Strip with the opening of Le Rêve at the Wynn Las Vegas.
+This show used performers mainly from disciplines related to gymnastics.
 Like his 1998 show O for Cirque du Soleil, Le Rêve made extensive use of a custom-designed water stage.
 CNN called it a "bombastic, splashy celebration of life" with "diving feats and stunning special effects".

 In 2007, he directed a new musical based on Prosper Mérimée's novella Carmen, which premiered at the La Jolla Playhouse.
 He also worked on an adaption of the Divine Comedy with composer Ennio Morricone.

-Franco Dragone was in charge of the opening ceremony show for the 2010 South American Games that took place in Medellín, Colombia on 19 March 2010.
-The main themes of the show were inspired by Medellin's culture, business and geography.
+He was in charge of the opening ceremony show for the 2010 South American Games in Medellín, Colombia on 19 March 2010.